Table of Contents

 This setting makes the request form visible in the client hub where it is hosted.
 The next step is setting up touch points on your website and social media to direct your clients to fill out the form.

-Add a booking request form to your website or social media
+Add your request form to your website or social media

 How do clients submit a request?